-Partition consists in paying the "debt"
+Partition consists in paying the "debt".

-A spouse pays his or her debt in cash or by transferring property that belongs to him or her.
-The spouse can transfer property in its entirety, even if part of the property did not accumulate during the marriage.
+A former spouse pays his or her debt in cash or by transferring property that belongs to him or her.
+The former spouse can transfer property in its entirety, even if part of the property did not accumulate during the marriage.
 He or she can hand over any property, even property that is not part of the mass for partition, for example, a property that is not part of the family patrimony.

-The method of paying the debt must agreed upon by the spouses, or determined by the judge, taking into consideration the preferences and needs of each spouse.
+The method of paying the debt must agreed upon by the former spouses, or determined by the judge, taking into consideration the preferences and needs of each spouse.

 Even if certain property that is part of the mass for partition are not touched, this does not necessarily mean that a spouse renounces his or her rights.
 It may mean that the debt was paid with another property.

-In a pension plan
+In the case of a pension plan

 Applicable rules of partition